Rutuja-Nathe/Developer-Portfolio-Landing-Page/README.md

 # Developer-Portfolio-Landing-Page

-#Aim :
+#Title :
     Portfolio Project

 #Project Objective :

-    We will be building a developer portfolio landing page application using HTML CSS.
+    We will be building a developer portfolio landing page application using HTML, CSS, JS.

-#Tech stack Prerequisite:
+#Technologies Used:
-    HTML, CSS
+    HTML, CSS, JS